DoaaElbanna/Data-Science-Projects/04_ExploreNEIDatabaseProject/README.md

 5- Make a plot showing how have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City.

-6- Make a plot to compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California, Then providing which city has seen greater changes over time in motor vehicle emissions.
+6- Make a plot to compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County and California, Then providing which city has seen greater changes over time in motor vehicle emissions.

 You can find the documentation for this project in [ExploreNEIDatabaseProject](https://github.com/DoaaElbanna/Data-Science-Projects/blob/master/04_ExploreNEIDatabaseProject/ExploreNEIDatabaseProject.md) file.